 © Danny Fortune

 Blood and Sand (1922).
-Dir.: Fred Niblo.
+Director: Fred Niblo.
 Cast: Rudolph Valentino, Lila Lee, Nita Naldi, Rosa Rosanova, Walter Long, Charles Belcher, Leo White, Rosita Marstini.
-Scr.: June Mathis; from Vicente Blasco Ibáñez’s novel, and Tom Cushing’s play.
+Screenplay: June Mathis; from Vicente Blasco Ibáñez’s novel, and Tom Cushing’s play.